 It’s a truly sad moment the day your wedding flowers die.
 Those beautiful reminders of your big day will be destined for the compost heap and all that’s left are your photos.

-That is, unless you choose to preserve your wedding flowers.
+Unless, that is, you choose to preserve your wedding flowers.

 There’s lots of options for how to preserve your wedding flowers, some of which will keep them looking as fresh as the day you first saw them!
 The key thing to remember with all these options is the sooner the better.
 If you wait more than a couple of days, you risk your flowers wilting or bruising.